-I realise there’s a lot of talk on my blog of the fact that I broke my leg.
+I realise there’s a lot of talk on my blog about the fact that I broke my leg.

 And I know I’m not the first or last person to have broken a leg either.

 Which is exactly why I talk about it.

 Despite the excellent care I have received from the NHS (no complaints from me there – just praise), once you’re sent home after surgery with medications to manage your pain, a bunch of heparin injections, and a schedule of follow-up appointments to medicate and check your stitches, you’re pretty much left on your own.

 All I was told on discharge was to take my medications, go to the GP or back to the hospital when requested, and mobilise my ankle and knee ‘as there was nothing wrong with them’.

 That’s all fine, but when:

 - your leg looks it’s been through the wars,